masterofpuppets2/chessgame/README.md

 # TODO

-- open window, when opponent is mated, button drauf "neues spiel starten"
-- add notation
-- allow return moves
+- allow return moves or forward moves (regarding the notation)
+- change piece images (use this from SchachSchweinehund for example)

 # Troubleshooting